Skip to main content

 European Research Council (ERC)

-In the second Call for applications of the 2023 ERC Proof of Concept (PoC), Ana Rita Duarte, a lecturer at NOVA and a researcher at REQUIMTE, obtained funding for the project "Improve the shelf life of perishable goods through stabilization of vitamins".
-Ana Rita Duarte obtains her second PoC from Horizon Europe.
+In the second round of applications for Call ERC Proof of Concept (PoC) Call , Ana Rita Duarte, professor at NOVA and researcher at REQUIMTE, obtained funding for the project "Improve the shelf life of perishable goods through stabilization of vitamins."
+Ana Rita Duarte obtains her second PoC in Horizon Europe.

 Marie Sklodowska-Curie Actions (MSCA)

-MSCA approved 30 co-financed programs (16 doctoral and 14 post-doctoral) under the MSCA COFUND Call , 5 of which include national entities.
-In the MSCA Staff Exchanges Call , Portuguese institutions managed to raise €4 million.
-Of the total of 73 projects approved, 24 of them involve 40 national entities, and around half are from the non-academic sector.
+The MSCA approved 30 co-funded programs (16 doctoral and 14 postdoctoral) under the Call COFUND Call , of which 5 include national entities.
+In Call Staff Exchanges Call , Portuguese institutions managed to secure €4 million.
+Of the total of 73 projects approved, 24 involve the participation of 40 national entities, and about half represent the non-academic sector.

-In the MSCA Calls , Portugal has attracted around 2% of competitive funding in recent years, an increase on Horizon 2020, when the figure was 1.6%.
+In Calls , Portugal has captured around 2% of competitive funding in recent years, an increase compared to Horizon 2020, where the figure stood at 1.6%.

 Research Infrastructures (RIs)